Engee documentation

 s_var = 1 # The sample time becomes 1

-Let’s run the simulation of the model by setting the model name to a separate variable (earlier in the article m
+Let’s run a simulation of the model by setting the model name to a separate variable (earlier in the article m) and using the method engee.run, or manually, via the button Start start simulation button.
+The graph will show that the block Sine Wave I changed my parameters and the simulation went correctly.:

-Setting variables as parameters of blocks is useful if the block has dependencies that affect one or another parameter:
+It is useful to set variables as block parameters if the block has dependencies that affect a particular parameter.:

 b_var = (6/f_var) # Bias becomes equal to 2